-Obesity is almost universally defined by body mass index, or BMI.
+Obesity is almost universally defined by body mass index or BMI.
 BMI is used to predict the risk of heart disease and other chronic diseases.
 The higher the number, the greater the risk.
-You are considered overweight if your BMI is between 25-29, and obese if it’s 30 and above.
+To be considered overweight, BMI must be between 25 and 29, and to be considered obese, BMI must be a score of 30 and above.
 Although BMI is based on weight and height, it doesn’t distinguish fat from muscle.
 An athlete may have a relatively high BMI simply because muscle is heavier than fat.
+This is not someone who needs to lose weight by adopting a low-fat diet.
 BMI is not necessarily a good indicator of risk in seniors, as weight loss is as likely to be caused by a reduction in muscle and bone mass as by a reduction in fat.
-Moreover, research published in the August 19th 2006 Lancet, which analyzed 40 studies involving 250,000 people, showed that those with a low BMI had a higher risk of heart attack than those with high BMI.
+Moreover, research published in Lancet medical journal on August 19, 2006, showed that those with a low BMI had a higher risk of heart attack than those with high BMI.

 Waist to Hip Ratio